emsquid/dotfiles/README.md

 # Dotfiles (NixOS)
 This repository contains my NixOS system configuration.
-It is made to be modular, and should evolve in the near future to better match my tastes.
+It is made to be very modular, and should evolve in the near future to better match my tastes.

 ## Configuration
 The main part of my configuration resolves around these 3 files: